chintufireman/spring-demo/dependency-injection/src/main/resources/config-readme.md

 create any key value pair like bus.mrp=2000 doesnt matter.

 4. now just import that property file in xml and after same tag but instead of providing raw manual value do ${bus.mrp}

+### how to change scopes of bean?
+1. inside bean tag use scope attribute and change the scope of bean by mentioning it as a value

+2. by default it is singleton